initialed85/pi-rc-car/phase_1/README.md

     * `sudo python vehicle.py`

 The controller script will output the PS4 values of steering, brake and accelerator and the vehicle script will output the duty cycle of steering and throttle/brake.

+# Testing

+Tests?
+Where we're going we don't need tests!

+But in seriousness, you can run both scripts on your local machine and the Raspberry Pi library will be mocked out (permitting you to ensure the right values are coming through).

+I know, it's not great.